kennyloeffler/3s_creative_technologists_documentation/README.md

 #### Why did i choosed the Creative Technologists course?

 In my first semester, i took part at the course "Processing for Designers".
 I´ve learned the basics about coding and interactive hardware.
-In this course i wanted to dive deeper in to coding and seting up hardware.
+In this course i wanted to dive deeper in to coding and setting up hardware.

 ## Coding Lessons